-Paragraphs in main report Questions for councillors and board members to consider Assessment Required Actions How users, carers a nd families experience self-directed sup port in our author ity Paragraphs 15-22, 65-66 Do we offer self-directed support (SDS) to all eligible people when we assess or review their social needs?
+main report members to consider Actions How users, carers and families experience self-directed support in our authority Paragraphs 15-22, 65-66 Do we offer self-directed support (SDS) to all eligible people when we assess or review their social needs?
 In what circumstances are people not offered the four SDS options?
 What are we doing to give these people more choice and control?
 Yes.
 The act and supporting regulations set out the circumstances in which either people would not be able to access SDS or there are limitations that apply to certain options e.g people on certain statutory orders or option 1 not currently available for long term residential care.
-The SDS guidance also recognises that SDS would not be appropriate in circumstances where the individual is in crisis and where the support arrangements Staff have access to both the statutory guidance and council guidance.
-Arrangements are in place to offer flexibility of providers through Option 2. people on certain statutory orders or option 1 not currently available for long term residential care.
-The SDS guidance also recognises that SDS would not be appropriate in circumstances where the individual is in crisis and where the support described as
+The SDS guidance also recognises that SDS would not be appropriate in circumstances where the individual is in crisis and where the support arrangements would not be described as Staff have access to both the statutory guidance and council guidance.
+Arrangements are in place to offer flexibility of providers through Option 2.

-Paragraphs in Questions for councillors and board Assessment Required main report members to consider Actions Paragraphs 23-29 How many people do we support, how stable and ongoing.
+Paragraphs in Questions for councillors and board Assessment Required main report members to consider Actions ongoing.
 The immediacy of response is to deal with the crisis.
 Once the assessment is that we are in a stable state then the four options should be offered.
-The Social care We will r aragraphis 25-29 many people do we support, now many people have been offered the SDS options, and how many people have chosen each option? • how do we expect these numbers to change in future, and why return for 2016- 17 is detailed at section 5.3 continue to improve the data quality and recording to evidence progress.
+Paragraphs 23-29 How many people do we support, how many people have been offered the SDS options, and how many people have chosen each option? • how do we expect these numbers to change in future, and why The Social care return for 2016-17 is detailed at section 5.3 We will continue to improve the data quality and recording to evidence progress.
 Paragraphs 8, 36-43 How do we involve service users, carers and providers to help design more flexibility and choice into support options? • What do they tell us about how we all could improve?
 We have a dedicated user and carers group that meets quarterly and have been involved from the outset in the development of our approach.
 Similarly, we had a providers group to develop a shared understanding of the processes and options.
 SDS is now a standing item on provider meetings.
 The two main issues which users and carers raise are timescales for completing the assessment process and the level of funding available.
 Clear statement of the council's eligibility criteria will assist in managing expectations and provide clarity of levels of intervention.
 We have streamlined the approval process to minimise delays between completion of assessment and approval of funding.
-A tailored assessment is in place for those individuals seeking to access low level services such as community meals, alert etc.
+A tailored assessment is in place for those individuals seeking to access low level services such as community meals, alert etc. Cont Have we reviewed our assessment and Yes.
+We Cont.
+We will